 Buongiorno Principessa,

-I could watch JoJo Rabbit twice in a week and enjoy it throughout, peppered with moments of tragedy, comedy and truth - altogether very palatable.
-Grave of the Fireflies, however?
-I watched it once, and I will never need or want to see it again, its message will always be seared into my mind.
-Both approaches to story are vitally important.
-There is a magic to this picture, Like JoJo Rabbit, that will comfortably captivate and educate audiences for years to come.
-I think this is a standout film amongst the genre, a reflection of many important truths, but perhaps not many darker ones.
+There is a magic to this picture, like JoJo Rabbit, that will comfortably captivate and educate audiences for years to come.
+I think this is a standout film among the genre, a reflection of many important truths, but perhaps not many darker ones.
 It’s a beautiful story, told well, with a unique perspective on tough material.

 Life is beautiful.